-The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that cannot be controlled by other treatments.
+The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that can’t be controlled by other treatments.

 A traditional hip replacement involves an incision several inches long over the hip joint.
-A newer approach that uses 1 or 2 smaller incisions to perform the procedure is called minimally invasive hip replacement.
-However, the minimally invasive procedure is not suited for all candidates for hip replacement.
-The doctor will determine the best procedure for a person, based on that individual's situation.
+A newer approach that uses one or two smaller incisions to perform the procedure is called minimally invasive hip replacement.
+However, the minimally invasive procedure is not suited for all people who need hip replacement.
+Your doctor will determine the best procedure for you.

 Hip replacement surgery is a treatment for pain and disability in the hip.
 The most common condition that results in the need for hip replacement surgery is osteoarthritis.

-Osteoarthritis is characterized by the loss of joint cartilage in the hip.
+Osteoarthritis causes loss of joint cartilage in the hip.
 Damage to the cartilage and bones limits movement and may cause pain.
 People with severe pain due to degenerative joint disease may be unable to do normal activities that involve bending at the hip, such as walking or sitting, because they are painful.